rachmanzz/frontend-repo/README.md

 ## Note

 - **Configuration Compatibility:**
-  Please be aware that the configuration may not be fully compatible with Firebase Functions due to potential version differences between the TypeScript versions required by Firebase and Next.js.
+  The configuration may not be fully compatible with Firebase Functions due to potential version differences between the TypeScript versions required by Firebase and Next.js.